getmimo/CourseEngineerChallenge/README.md

 Fingers crossed!

 ## Step 1
 Get the Mimo app [getmimo.com/download](getmimo.com/download) for Android or iOS.
 Create an account and activate Mimo Premium with the coupon code we've sent you.
-Complete the JavaScript Basics course in the Become a Web Developer track.
-Seriously, complete it.
-Only continue to step 2 when you’ve completed the course.
+Complete the first six skills in the Become a Web Developer track.
+Seriously, complete them.
+Only continue to step 2 when you’ve completed them.

 ## Step 2
-Read the Course Engineer’s Style Guide we've sent you.
+Read the Course Engineer’s [Style Guide](https://github.com/getmimo/Teachers/wiki/Style-guide).
 It describes how we write content at Mimo, how we call or spell things, how we punctuate, and so forth.

 ## Step 3
-Keeping the Style Guide handy, find the flaws in the exercises below.
+Keeping the [Style Guide](https://github.com/getmimo/Teachers/wiki/Style-guide) handy, find the flaws in the exercises below.
 Please note that we’ve taken these screenshots in the Course Builder, which means they look a little different than in the Mimo app.

 ### Question 1: